Rb49/The-Maze/README.md

 ### Maze generation

-The maze is generated using an optimized prim algorithm, therefore it is always solveable.
+The maze is generated using an optimized prim algorithm, therefore it is always solvable.

 ### Solving